zoph-io/instance-watcher/README.md

 ## Deployment

-Change default settings in `Makefile` or use directly the command-line.
+Change default settings in `Makefile` or use directly the command-line with parameters.

 > Nb: Recipients are **space-delimited**